 When making a choice about how to get help, it is important to understand the difference between seeking confidential assistance through confidential resources and making a report to SAIC.
-Making a report to SAIC means that the report, while handled with privacy, will be shared with other responsible administrators, including the Title IX Director and Director of Employee Relations and Training, and will lead to further actions to respond appropriately as outlined in this Policy.
+Making a report to SAIC means that the report, while handled with privacy, will be shared with other responsible administrators, including the Title IX Coordinator and Employee Relations, and will lead to further actions to respond appropriately as outlined in this Policy.